 Mr. Eskew joined Harps as a student checker in 1977 in Springdale, Arkansas, while attending the University of Arkansas in Fayetteville.
 After completing his BS degree in Administrative Management in 1980, he held the positions of Grocery Manager, Store Manager, District Manager, Director of Merchandising and Advertising, Vice President of Marketing and Executive Vice President.
 Kim currently serves on the Board of Directors of the National Grocers Association, Oklahoma Grocers Association, the Missouri Grocers Association, the Department of Research and Education of the National Grocers Association and Harris Baking Company, a private label bakery in Rogers, Arkansas.
 Kim and his wife Karen live in Springdale and are members of Cross Church Springdale.

 Mr. Antz started with Harps in April 1987 as MIS Director.
 He was promoted to Vice President of Information Systems in 1998 and to Vice President of Finance and Administration in 2000.
 He has an MBA degree from the University of Texas at Austin and a BSE from the University of Pennsylvania.
 Jim serves on the Board of Directors of the Arkansas Grocers, Retail Merchants Association and Samaritan Community Center.
 Jim lives in Springdale with wife, Margaret, and has two sons.
 He attends Fellowship Bible Church in Rogers.

 One of Frank's top priorities is developing potential leaders for store management.
-He graduated from Arkansas Tech University in 1984, joined Harps as a manager trainee in September of that year and has enjoyed numerous positions en route to his current role.
-He is a member of the Springdale Rotary Club, serves on the Board of Directors for Junior Achievement of Northwest Arkansas, and Springdale Partners in Education.
+He graduated from Arkansas Tech University in 1984, joined Harps as a manager trainee in September of that year and has enjoyed numerous positions in route to his current role.
+Frank is currently a Board member for the Springdale Public Schools Education Foundation, the Springdale Chamber of Commerce and a member of the Springdale Rotary Club.
 He resides in Springdale with his wife, Timi, and their three children.